-When COVID-19 hit in March of 2020, everything grounded to a halt, but Pierce Transit kept operating by providing over 9,000 rides per day to essential workers and for those who needed to get to essential services in Pierce County.
+When COVID-19 hit in March of 2020, many services ground to a halt, but Pierce Transit kept operating by providing over 9,000 rides per day to essential workers and for those who needed to get to essential services in Pierce County.
 Keeping passengers and operators safe while on board was a top priority by disinfecting vehicles and buses more often, in tandem with implementing social distancing by reducing seating capacity by half in most cases.
 As a result of passenger capacity reductions aboard fixed route buses, "Shadow Buses" were deployed to help transport passengers who were unable to board due to social distancing restrictions, while some emergency services allowed for demand response-like passenger trips where select routes needed to be temporarily cut from operations.

-On March 29, 2021, the agency suspended all fare collections which would last through mid-June 2020 and reduced fixed route bus service by 23 percent in response to low ridership and operators' availability.
+On March 29, 2019, the agency suspended all fare collections which would last through mid-June 2020 and reduced fixed route bus service by 23 percent in response to low ridership and operators' availability.
 Routes that remained in operation moved to a Saturday schedule.
 By April 2020, the agency again scaled back its services to a Sunday schedule with a Saturday span of hours.
 April 10th saw the agency's third emergency schedule change, this time allowing routes to follow a Sunday schedule with added trips to a couple of higher performing routes; the 1 and 500.
 On May 24, 2020 The agency began restoring its service levels to 75 percent of its pre-COVID-19 service hours which lasted through September 19, 2020.
+In 2021, the agency resumed 95 percent of pre-pandemic services.